bear-rsg/4m-association/content/articles/content/Registration-fees-1.md

 </table>

 In order for a paper to be included in the conference programme and appear in the proceedings at least one author **must** register for the conference.
 The Authors Final Registration deadline is fixed in relation to the production cycle of the proceedings and cannot be changed.
 title:   Conference Fees - Early Bird rates, until 15th September
-date: 2021-03-31

 <table border="1">
 <tr>